Medical Weight loss, Dr. Thais Aliabadi | Top Gynecological Surgeon

-It’s a grim reality that nearly one in three adults in America are overweight and struggle to shed weight due to a number of factors including PCOS, hormone imbalance, and insulin resistance, to name just a few.
+It’s a grim reality that nearly one in three adults in America is overweight and struggles to shed weight due to several factors, including PCOS, hormone imbalance, and insulin resistance, to name just a few.
 Nearly 70% of American adults, 20 years and older, are overweight or obese and face chronic health issues, including high blood pressure, heart disease, diabetes, infertility, and more.

 About Dr. Aliabadi’s weight loss methodology